Esports: A Guide to Competitive Video Gaming

 When I look at esports and its global traction, I’m immediately reminded of the rise of social media.
 As users adopted social media, companies like Facebook, Instagram, and Snapchat each saw high traction (globally, just like with esports) but did not come up with effective monetization strategies until further down the road.
 Today, as you know, these companies are now worth billions.

-I see this as analogous to the global adoption of esports in that esports currently has an audience of 385 million, yet only generates ~$1 billion in revenue.
+I see this as analogous to the global adoption of esports in that esports currently has an audience of 385 million, though the esports industry’s worth is only ~$1 billion in revenue.
 Therefore, this is why I believe esports is possibly one of the best investment opportunities of the coming decade.
 From an investment perspective, though esports revolves around competitive gaming, it is ultimately a digital media and entertainment investment opportunity.
 The challenge and opportunity ahead involves monetizing this user and viewer base, which is still in its incipient stages.
 The chart below displays video gaming’s surprising rise over Facebook, Snapchat, and Instagram when it comes to daily minutes spent.

 What games are esports?